DLBPointon/personal-site/content/Projects/Self-hosting/The-Vault.md

 | Seagate external drive | 10TB                                        |
 | WD external drive*     | 4TB                                         |
 | Netgear Wifi Extender  | 5 Port 1GB extender use for all pi projects |
 *WD Drive* is something like 14 years old at this point and still runs like an absolute champ.
-It will need replacing though, that's a bit too long for comfort.
+It will need replacing though, that's a bit too old for comfort.